MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 # Tutorial: Create, update, and read Dataverse information on pages

 The ability to dynamically interact with Dataverse information is one of the key features of Power Pages.
-Users visiting a site can perform actions such as viewing a list of programs, registering their children, scheduling a meeting or applying for a building permit.
+Users visiting a site can perform actions such as view a list of programs, register their children, schedule a meeting or apply for a building permit.
 All of the information can be tracked in Dataverse, and can then be accessed by other Power Platform services such as Power Apps, Power Automate, or Power BI.

 In this tutorial, you'll build a simple web application in Power Pages that will allow authenticated users the ability to create, read, update and delete records in Dataverse.
 You can use this as a foundation to build your own Dataverse powered sites.